Harvard station: Bus tunnel

 Immediately west of the subway platforms is the 1380 feet-long Harvard bus tunnel, used by MBTA buses and formerly trackless trolleys.
 Like the Red Line, it is split into two stacked tunnel levels; the northbound level is above and slightly east of the southbound level.
 Both levels have platforms on their east side, located under Brattle Street southwest of the main lobby.
 A pair of ramps connect the main station lobby to the platforms; a small set of stairs also connects the lower platform to the west side of the lobby.
 A headhouse and an elevator to the upper level are located at Eliot Square at the southwest end of the platform.

 The south portal of the tunnel is located on Mount Auburn Street; it runs slightly west of Brattle Street to Harvard Square, then northward along the west side of Massachusetts Avenue.
 The north portal is located inside Flagstaff Park near the south end of Cambridge Common, with an incline to the intersection of Massachusetts Avenue and Cambridge Street.
-The Harvard bus tunnel is equipped with dual overhead wires to power trackless trolleys, as well as ventilation fans to remove diesel exhaust.
-Buses using compressed natural gas (CNG) are banned from the tunnel (because lighter-than-air CNG can collect and cause a gas explosion in the event of a leaking tank), as are all non-MBTA vehicles.
+Bennett Alley, a private alley south of Mount Auburn Street, is used for layovers and for northbound buses to access the tunnel from Bennett Street.

-The platform is located on the left side for southbound buses (all terminating routes).
-MBTA trolleybuses were equipped with an additional left-hand door for boarding on this level; because this door did not have a farebox, passengers instead paid while alighting from routes 71 and 73.
+The platform is located on the left side for southbound buses (all of which terminate at Harvard).
 Because buses using the tunnel do not have left-hand doors, passengers must alight next to the wall and cross in front of the bus.
-Bennett Alley, a private alley south of Mount Auburn Street, is used for layovers and for northbound buses to access the tunnel from Bennett Street.
+MBTA trolleybuses were equipped with an additional left-hand door for boarding on this level; because this door did not have a farebox, passengers instead paid while alighting from routes 71 and 73 (the only routes that boarded southbound in the tunnel).